Follow

 How to install MySQL 8.0 on Ubuntu 24.04

-MySQL 8.0 is a popular open-source relational database management system.
-It stores and manages data for various web applications and software.
-Combining MySQL 8.0 with Ubuntu provides a stable and efficient database management and application development platform.
+MySQL 8.0 is a popular open-source relational database management system (RDBMS) that stores and retrieves data for various applications.

-There are multiple ways to install the MySQL database server on Ubuntu 24.04.
-You can use the version available in Ubuntu’s default APT repositories or opt for the latest stable release directly from MySQL’s official APT repositories.
+For Ubuntu 24.04, you can choose between the version readily available in Ubuntu’s repositories or opt for the newer release directly from the official MySQL APT repository.

 Install MySQL 8.0 via Ubuntu APT repositories